oppia/oppia-android/Oppia-Android-Testing.md

 ### Using isCompletelyDisplayed and isDisplayed

 * **isCompletelyDisplayed** : Returns a matcher which only accepts a view whose height and width fit perfectly within the currently displayed region of this view.
-* There exist views (such as ScrollViews) whose height and width are larger then the physical device screen by design.
+* There exist views (such as ScrollViews) whose height and width are larger than the physical device screen by design.
 Such views will _never_ be completely displayed.
 * **isDisplayed** : Returns a matcher that matches {@link View}s that are currently displayed on the screen to the user.
-* Note: isDisplayed will select views that are partially displayed (eg: the full height/width of the view is greater then the height/width of the visible rectangle).
+* Note: isDisplayed will select views that are partially displayed (eg: the full height/width of the view is greater than the height/width of the visible rectangle).
 If you wish to ensure the entire rectangle this view draws is displayed to the user use isCompletelyDisplayed

 ### Using swipeLeft/Right and using scrollToPage:
 * Espresso release contains new left and right swiping actions: swipeLeft() and swipeRight().
 They both are really useful when you'd like to swipe between activity fragments, tab layouts or any other UI elements.